carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/02_Model_Selection.md

 1. Enter this prompt in the text field:
    ```
-   Improve the Linkedin post above by focusing on the tool illustrated in the attached image.
+   Extract the text from the attached image.
    ```

 2. Click the image attachment icon to add a picture as input